kevinpeterson/SEng-5831-Lab2/README.md

 ![Kp0.4Kd0.1F50P50.png](https://raw.githubusercontent.com/kevinpeterson/SEng-5831-Lab2/master/output/Kp0.4Kd0.1F50P50.png)

 Compare the above and below graphs.
 20 Hz (above) and 50 Hz (below), both with equal values of Kp and Kd.
-They appear to be similar, but the 50 Hz example is "compressed" --meaning, the same overshoot and oscillations are happening, just in a shorter time frame.
-This makes sense -- the controller making the same decisions based on the same constants, but in shorter periods of time in teh 50 Hz example.
+They appear to be similar, but the 50 Hz example is "compressed" -- meaning, the same overshoot and oscillations are happening, just in a shorter time frame.
+This makes sense -- the controller making the same decisions based on the same constants, but in shorter periods of time in the 50 Hz example.

 ![Kp0.4Kd0.1F20P50.png](https://raw.githubusercontent.com/kevinpeterson/SEng-5831-Lab2/master/output/Kp0.4Kd0.1F20P50.png)